Holly-Transport/goods-template/_sources/docs/7-work-plan.md

 * Cutomizable Web-Based Guidebook for Water Data Management (e.g, making existing data discoverable, sharable, and usable).

-* Customizable Web-Based Training Materials (Script, Presentations, Hands-On Exercises, etc.) for Pilot Government Counterpart for Data Digitization and Management
+* Customizable Web-Based Training Materials (Script, Presentations, Hands-On Exercises, etc.) for Pilot Government Counterpart on Data Digitization and Management

-* Open-Source Code for Using Large Language Models to Make Data Discoverable
+* Open-Source Code for Using Large Language Models (LLMs) to Make Water Data Discoverable

 * Custom Catalogue Platform (with user interface design and hosting supported by a local vendor) for Data Discovery